-AP source: Boston College fires coach Steve Addazio
+Boston College fires coach Steve Addazio

-BOSTON (AP) — Boston College fired coach Steve Addazio on Sunday after seven seasons in which the Eagles never surpassed seven wins, a person with knowledge of the decision told The Associated Press.
+BOSTON (AP) — Boston College fired coach Steve Addazio after seven seasons in which the Eagles never surpassed seven wins.

-Wide receivers coach Rich Gunnell will serve as interim coach, the person said, speaking on the condition of anonymity because the decision had not been announced.
+Wide receivers coach Rich Gunnell will serve as interim coach, athletic director Martin Jarmond said in a statement on Sunday afternoon, a day after BC beat Pittsburgh to achieve bowl eligibility for the sixth time in seven years under Addazio.

+“He inherited a program that had a down stretch and led us to six bowl games while recruiting high-character student-athletes that represented BC the right way,” Jarmond said.
+“Our student-athletes have been pillars of the community and in the classroom and that’s a credit to Steve and his staff.”

-Addazio was 44-44 since taking over in 2013, reaching bowl eligibility for the sixth time in seven years after beating Pittsburgh 26-19 on Saturday.
+Addazio was 44-44 since taking over in 2013, earning a bowl-qualifying sixth win with the 26-19 victory over Pittsburgh.
 The 60-year-old coach spent much of his postgame news conference talking about the program’s future, insisting, “It’s not about me.”

 “All I cared about was getting this team to six wins and getting another month with them.
 And then watching what I watched,” he said after celebrating with his players in the locker room.
 “That was the greatest gift that I got.
 You want to talk about me?
 That was a great gift.”